crystal-lang/crystal-book/docs/syntax_and_semantics/default_values_named_arguments_splats_tuples_and_overloading.md

 Additionally, a call argument can have a splat (`*`) or double splat (`**`).
 A splat expands a [Tuple](literals/tuple.md) into positional arguments, while a double splat expands a [NamedTuple](literals/named_tuple.md) into named arguments.
 Multiple argument splats and double splats are allowed.

-## How call arguments are matched to method arguments
+## How call arguments are matched to method parameters

-When invoking a method, the algorithm to match call arguments to method arguments is:
+When invoking a method, the algorithm to match call arguments to method parameters is:

-* First positional arguments are matched with positional method arguments.
-The number of these must be at least the number of positional arguments without a default value.
-If there's a splat method argument with a name (the case without a name is explained below), more positional arguments are allowed and they are captured as a tuple.
-Positional arguments never match past the splat method argument.
+* First positional call arguments are matched with positional method parameters.
+The number of these must be at least the number of positional parameters without a default value.
+If there's a splat parameter with a name (the case without a name is explained below), more positional arguments are allowed and they are captured as a tuple.
+Positional arguments never match past the splat parameter.
-* Then named arguments are matched, by name, with any argument in the method (it can be before or after the splat method argument).
-If an argument was already filled by a positional argument then it's an error.
+* Then named arguments are matched, by name, with any parameter in the method (it can be before or after the splat parameter).
+If a parameter was already filled by a positional argument then it's an error.
-* Extra named arguments are placed in the double splat method argument, as a [NamedTuple](literals/named_tuple.md), if it exists, otherwise it's an error.
+* Extra named arguments are placed in the double splat method parameter, as a [NamedTuple](literals/named_tuple.md), if it exists, otherwise it's an error.

-When a splat method argument has no name, it means no more positional arguments can be passed, and next arguments must be passed as named arguments.
+When a splat parameter has no name, it means no more positional arguments can be passed, and any following parameters must be passed as named arguments.
 For example:

 ```crystal
 # Only one positional argument allowed, y must be passed as a named argument